 “If you feel like having an associate degree in accounting has not been adequate to your career goals and ambitions, then a bachelor’s degree is definitely the next step for you,” says Dustin Snider, lecturer at Northeastern University’s College of Professional Studies.

-Earning your bachelor’s degree can open you up to a range of new career opportunities, including:
+According to our industry data, earning your bachelor’s degree can open you up to a range of new career opportunities, including:

 - Financial Manager